SamuelAina/IBADI-DOCS/Troubleshooting_IBADI_code.md

 ### Don't  use line comments (e.g. ```//This is a comment```)
 Avoid using line comments //.
 Use block comments (/* ... */) instead.

-Also be sure that all block comments are properly closed and note thst nested block comments don't work.
+Also be sure that all block comments are properly closed and note that nested block comments don't work.

 ### Ensure that all brackets are matched
 This would apply to all brackets e.g. (), {}, [] etc which are used as part of function definitions, arrays, etc. This also  applies to CSS code. e.g.